Hong Kong on high alert as Xi Jinping visit expected for handover

 Issued on: Modified:

-Government leaders have been forced into a closed-loop system, parts of the city shut down, and multiple journalists barred from Friday events that will showcase the Communist Party's control over the city after a political crackdown that dismantled a democracy movement and crushed dissent.
+Government leaders have been forced into an anti-Covid "closed-loop" system, parts of the city shut down, and multiple journalists barred from Friday events that will showcase the Communist Party's control over the city after a political crackdown that dismantled a democracy movement and crushed dissent.

 However, the Chinese leader will likely spend the night in neighbouring Shenzhen on the mainland, according to local media.